-Stories kept coming, in higher volumes than before.
-Notes leaked through the door jamb overnight, people accosted me in dark corridors like they were playing spies.
-It bothered me—how eager they were, how little sense this made.
-It bothered me so much that one day, in the middle of Demmie Etherson's blabbing about a fitty Beauxbatons exchange student sleeping around, I asked, "Don't you have a problem with telling me this?"
+Notes leaked through the door jamb overnight, people accosted me in dark corridors like they were playing spies, and I was the ears for every whisper in school.
+It bothered me how eager people were.
+It bothered me so much that one day, I interrupted Demmie Etherson's blabbing about a Beauxbatons exchange student sleeping around to ask, "Don't you have a problem with telling me this?"

 She stared at me.
-"Well, I need to tell someone."
-And then kept on blabbing.
+"Well, I need to tell someone," she said, and kept on blabbing.

-I boiled it down to the old adage that everyone has a story to tell (but not necessarily their own).
-Still, that didn't explain why people were all right with me.
+I boiled it down to the adage that everyone has a story to tell but not necessarily their own.

-We were sitting on the steps of the east tower stairwell.
-She was in the midst of a cry over her cheating now-ex-boyfriend Geoffrey.
+Two months later, there was Felicity, sitting on the steps of the east tower stairwell, in the midst of a cry over her now-ex-boyfriend Geoffrey.

 "Can't believe that bastard..."
 Felicity took a tissue and honked her nose like an elephant stuck in traffic.
 "I didn't even tell all of this to my bestie yet!
 I know she'd just tell me 'I-told-you-so.'
 Been telling me to break up with him for ages."

-"What matters is that you broke up with him," I said.
+"What matters is that you broke up with him," I said, rubbing her shoulder.

 It wasn't good enough for Felicity, who buried herself deeper into her arm.
 "It took me too long."